Old Harlow: Bus

 Most bus services operate to nearby Harlow, with some buses also linking to other major towns such as Bishop's Stortford and Chelmsford.
 Some routes are operated under contract to Essex County Council (route 59 and HSB1), but most routes are operated commercially (routes 8, 10, 508, 509, 510).
 Routes 508, 509, 510 is the most frequent service, offering links to Harlow, Sawbridgeworth, Bishop's Stortford and Stansted Airport 24-hours a day, including Christmas Day.
-This is served by Arriva for all routes apart from HSB1, Arriva in which is a branch company from Deutsche Bahn.
+This is served by Arriva Herts & Essex for all routes apart from HSB1.

 Rail

 Harlow Mill railway station, which is located in Old Harlow, is served by the West Anglia Main Line and is operated by Greater Anglia to such destinations such as Audley End, London Liverpool Street and Stratford.
 There is also a connection between the two main Harlow stations but it is not frequent.